This is an artist's conception of the event horizon surrounding the object, Cygnus XR-1.

 You might also be interested in:

-NASA revealed a few of the many images that will come from its newest telescope.
+NASA revealed the first images from the Chandra X Observatory.
 Since first being deployed July 23, the Chandra X Observatory has had no problems.
-It first made a series of engine firings,...more
+Included in the first set are images of a huge cloud with...more

 It was another exciting and frustrating year for the space science program.
 It seemed that every step forward led to one backwards.
 Either way, NASA led the way to a great century of discovery.
 Unfortunately,...more